Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 AOVs to render

 The left section outlines all AOVs (targets) available to render.
+If you wish to learn exactly what data each AOV contains, please refer to the AOV documentation.

-By default, all AOVs required to replicate the shader style in compositing are pre-selected.
+By default, all AOVs required to replicate the watercolor shader style in compositing are pre-selected.
 This allows to have the same stylization in, for example, Nuke and have complete freedom to push the look further in comp.
 To change the default AOVs that are pre-selected, you can modify the maya/prefs/sequence_renderer.py file.

 When rendering multi-layer *.exr images, the outputTarget will always be rendered (it is computed anyways).
 You can render only the outputTarget by toggling it in the list, which disables all other targets automatically.